spapas/spapas.github.io/content/django-cbv-tutorial.rst

 .. code-block:: python

     # OPTION 1
-    class JsonDefaultHeaderCustomClassView(JsonCustomClassView, DefaultHeaderBetterCustomClassView):
+    class DefaultHeaderJsonCustomClassView(DefaultHeaderBetterCustomClassView, JsonCustomClassView):
         pass

     # OR
     # OPTION 2
-    class DefaultHeaderJsonCustomClassView(DefaultHeaderBetterCustomClassView, JsonCustomClassView):
+    class JsonDefaultHeaderCustomClassView(JsonCustomClassView, DefaultHeaderBetterCustomClassView):
         pass

-is not the
-correct one since the methods ``get_header`` and ``as_view`` exist in *both* ancestor classes so in the first option (``JsonDefaultHeaderCustomClassView``) the ``get_header`` and ``as_view`` from ``JsonCustomClassView`` will be used while in the second option (``DefaultHeaderJsonCustomClassView``) the ``get_header`` and ``as_view`` from ``DefaultHeaderBetterCustomClassView`` will be used.
-Notice that if these classes had a common ancestor (for example they both used ``CustomClassView``) you may actually get the correct behaviour depending on the rather complex rules of python MRO (Method Resolution Order).
-The MRO is also what I used to know which ``get_header`` and ``as_view`` will be used in each case in the previous example.
+What will happen here?
+Notice that the methods ``get_header`` and ``as_view`` exist in *both* ancestor classes!
+So which one will be used in each case?
+Actually, there's a (rather complex) rule for that called MRO (Method Resolution Order).
+The MRO is also what can used to know which ``get_header`` and ``as_view`` will be used in each case in the previous example.

 Interlude: An MRO primer
 ------------------------

 What is MRO?
-For every class that python sees, it tries to create a *list* (MRO list) of ancestor classes containing that class as the first element and its ancestors in a specific order I'll discuss right next after that.
-When a method of an object of a specific class needs to be called, then the method will be searched in the list (from the first element of the MRO list i.e. starting that class) - when a class is found in the list that defines the method then that specific method (i.e. the method defined in this class) will be called and the search will stop (careful readers: I haven't yet talked about *super* so please be patient).
+For every class that Python sees, it tries to create a *list* (MRO list) of ancestor classes containing that class as the first element and its ancestors in a specific order I'll discuss in the next paragraph.
+When a method of an object of that specific class needs to be called, then the method will be searched in the MRO list (from the first element of the MRO list i.e. starting with the class it self) - when a class is found in the list that defines the method then that method instance (i.e. the method defined in this class) will be called and the search will stop (careful readers: I haven't yet talked about *super* so please be patient).

 Now, how is the MRO list created?
-As I explained, the first element is the class of the object.
+As I explained, the first element is the class itself.
 The second element is the MRO of the *leftmost* ancestor of that object (so MRO will run recursively on each ancestor), the third element will be the MRO of the ancestor right next to the leftmost ancestor etc. There is one extra and important rule: When a class is found multiple times in the MRO list (for example if some elements have a common ancestor) then *only the last occurrence in the list will be kept* - so each class